JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 `PARSE_FILE` happens to appear in it: a 600-line scheduler/codegen test that calls `PARSE_FILE` incidentally is `unit`; a test whose whole point is parsing a design and inspecting the resulting `parser_state` is `elab_introspect`.

-There used to be a `vhdl_sim` category (self-checking designs run through `--cocotb --ghdl`, proving each sim self-checks).
-It's gone: every one of its entries was the same source file as a `native_sim` entry with `--cocotb --ghdl` added, so all 14 became one `native_vs_vhdl_sim` cycle-diff test each -- strictly stronger, since it proves the two sims *agree*, not just that each one separately passes.

 ## Naming convention in `inst/`